Physics-111/Physics-111.github.io/docs/tests.md

 **Date**: Thursday, October 13

 **Time & Location**: "take-home" style.
-Must be completed within a continuous 3-hour window between 7:00am-11:59pm.
-I have reserved Shan 2454 all day if you would like a quiet room to work in.
+Must be completed within a continuous 3-hour window.
+The test must be completed between Thursday 7:00 am and Friday 5:00 pm.
+I have reserved Shan 2454 all day on Thursday if you would like a quiet room to work in.

 **Cover Sheet**: Please carefully read the instructions on the cover sheet.
 An advanced copy of the [cover sheet is available here](https://drive.google.com/file/d/1SgN4EOAzD75dsSCYUcOUlZaNdI_40jm0/view?usp=sharing){:target="_blank"}